 Sunscreen is probably THE most important element of an anti-aging skincare routine.
-Preventing lines, wrinkles and sun damage from occurring in the first place is a much better option instead of repairing sun damage that has already incurred.
+Preventing lines, wrinkles, and sun damage from occurring in the first place is a much better option instead of repairing sun damage that has already occurred.

 Mineral sunscreens are my choice of sun protection.
 I explain why in this post which describes 6 mineral sunscreens that will have you covered from head to toe.

-Included in that is post is this drugstore favorite: Australian Gold Botanical SPF50 Tinted Face Mineral Sunscreen Lotion.
-It contains Titanium Dioxide 4% and Zinc Oxide 4%, protecting from both UVA and UVB rays, and is water-resistant for up to 80 minutes.
-This sunscreen is safe for sensitive skin and won’t clog pores and is fragrance-free.
+Included in that is post is this drugstore favorite: Australian Gold Botanical SPF50 Tinted Face Mineral Sunscreen.
+It contains 4% Titanium Dioxide and 4% Zinc Oxide, protecting from both UVA and UVB rays, and is water-resistant for up to 80 minutes.
+This sunscreen is safe for sensitive skin and won’t clog pores, and is fragrance-free.
 It also contains antioxidants such as skin brightening Kakadu plum fruit extract and tocopheryl acetate (vitamin E).
 Moisturizing humectants glycerin and panthenol are soothing, and emollient squalane softens the skin.

 The tint of this sunscreen simply offsets some of the white cast that is unfortunately present with this and most mineral sunscreens.
 Even with the tint, this will work better on paler skin tones.
 The finish is matte and does not interfere with makeup application.
 This is a true all-star drugstore mineral sunscreen.

 Weekly: Drugstore Face Mask